alexandros-gilch/alexandros-gilch.github.io/content/authors/admin/_index.md

 I am on the academic job market in 2025.

-My research interests lie in computational economics, structural econometrics, and (international) macroeconomics.
+My research interests lie in computational economics, structural econometrics, and macroeconomics.